Three men charged for alleged involvement in multiple shootings that occurred on Friday

 At approximately 10:22 a.m. on Friday, officers responded to the area of 10th and Grand Avenue for a call of shots fired.
 The vehicle described in the incident was a gray Honda SUV and the person shooting was described as a Black male wearing a red hoodie.

-At approximately 11:20 a.m., officers were dispatched to 3 Mile and Erie St. for another report of shots fired with the same vehicle and person in the red hoodie reportedly shooting.
+At approximately 11:20 a.m., officers were dispatched to Three Mile Road and Erie Street for another report of shots fired with the same vehicle and person in the red hoodie reportedly shooting.
 An officer arrived and located one 9 mm casing by the parking lot entrance of the 4000 block of Erie Street and seven more casings toward the back entrance of the main lot.

 There was significant damage to a red Dodge that was parked where the scene was located.
 The front passenger window was completely shattered and the door had fresh damage to the middle from projectiles hitting it.
 The front passenger tire was partially flat and had air hissing from it.
 The front windshield on the driver’s side had spider cracks and the rear passenger door had damage.
 The damage to the vehicle was consistent with there being multiple shooters.